-Put simply, a safety plan is a plan of how to keep you and your children safe while living with domestic and family violence, and the actions you can take if there is a serious risk of harm and you need to leave in a hurry.
-Let your support network know about your safety plan and practice it with your children in case you have to escape quickly.
+Put simply, a safety plan is a plan of keeping you and your children safe while living with domestic and family violence and the actions you can take if there is a serious risk of harm and you need to leave in a hurry.
+Let your support network know about your safety plan and practice it with your children if you have to escape quickly.

 It’s also a good idea to have an ’emergency bag’ ready.
 This will contain such things as clothes, cash, legal documents, and other items.

 If you can, it is advisable to have some cash, or a hidden bank account or credit card can help.
 You may want to keep the cash or cards in your emergency bag.